flochocinco/AdventOfCode_1/README.md

 As Kotlin beginner, please tell me how to improve !

+### For developers
+If someone wants to reuse this repo, you can use Junit Tests available in test folder.

+Simply create a class extending AdventCalendarDay and implement the two abstract methods.

+### Did so far:

 | Day | Stars | Difficulty | Pride |
 |-----|:-----:|-----------:|------:|